kmckiern/voratiq/docs/run-command-overview.md

    - Spawn the agent binary with static argv plus a generated prompt that instructs it to edit files only and write a summary to `.summary.txt` inside the workspace.
    - Provide the environment variables described in the headless agent guide, including `VORATIQ_AGENT_MODEL`, and replace any `{{MODEL}}` placeholders in argv before invoking the binary.
    - Wait for the process to exit; no retries or interactive prompts are issued.
+   - Continue to later agents even if an earlier invocation fails.
+Failures are recorded and surfaced, but they do not stop the remaining agents from running.

 4. **Harvesting**
    - Read the summary file, copy its contents to `<agent>/summary.txt`, and remove the workspace copy.